 Time needs to be PURPOSEFUL.
 Urgency and deadlines do motivate a person to focus on the task at hand.
 But unless I’ve defined with God what His purpose for my life is, and I keep my eye on that goal, my less-focused hours are easily wasted on activities which undermine my true purpose.
-Like money, time impulsively spent on the wrong thing makes it unavailable for the right thing.
+Like money and seo services, time impulsively spent on the wrong thing makes it unavailable for the right thing.

 The writer’s soul longs to produce something bigger than itself.
 Our art is transformation of ideas from abstract to concrete, leaving our stamp upon the world.
 Words are our medium—words of purpose purchased with time.